canl/projectrepo/README.md

 Line 1: Initial content
-Line 2: Added in the main branch and the feature branch
+Line 2: Added in the main branch and the feature branchCollabrator update content added.